mirror/boost/boost/libs/parameter/doc/reference.rst

 * :class:`required`
 * :class:`optional`

+.. daniel: maybe this shouldn't be here...

   Any other type will be treated as a *keyword Tag*.

 .. class:: reference